 Our Current Board

-Valla is the University Archivist and the History, Classics, Philosophy librarian at MacEwan University.
-She teaches courses on records management and archives to students in the Library and Information Technology diploma program at the university.
-She is an active member in a number of committees at the university including NEOS and the Council of Prairie and Pacific University Libraries.
+Valla is the University Archivist and the History, Classics, Philosophy, and Languages librarian at MacEwan University.
+She also teaches courses on records management and archives to students in the Library and Information Technology diploma program at the university.
+She has an undergraduate degree in History, a Master of Archival Studies, and a Master of Library and Information Studies from the University of British Columbia.